minad/consult/README.md

 ### Navigation and Search

-  * `consult-line` (`-symbol-at-point`, `-from-isearch`): Select from matching lines.
+  * `consult-line`: Enter search string and select from matching lines.
 Supports live preview and recursive editing.
-There are two variants, which search for the symbol at point and for the most recent isearch string respectively.
+The symbol at point and the recent isearch string are added to the "future history" and can be accessed by pressing `M-n`.
   * `consult-goto-line`: Jump to line number enhanced with live preview.
 This is a drop-in replacement for `goto-line`.
   * `consult-mark`: Jump to a marker in the `mark-ring`.
 Supports live preview